Alison Lundergan Grimes: Personal life

 Married since September 2, 2006, she and her husband, Andrew Grimes, live in downtown Lexington.
 On July 23, 2018, Grimes announced her pregnancy on Twitter and that she and her husband were expecting their first child, a boy, in December.
 She gave birth to a son on December 26, 2018.
 This made Grimes the second statewide officeholder to give birth while in office; the first was Kentucky state treasurer Allison Ball in July 2018.
 On August 8, 2020, Grimes welcomed her second child, a daughter.
+On February 20, 2022, Grimes welcomed her third child, another daughter.